alan-turing-institute/open-research-community-management/README.md

 > Research Community Managers empower the diverse stakeholders of a research community to co-create, maintain and sustain data science projects and outputs that they can equitably benefit from.

-RCMs at the Turing have the following goals:
+## RCMs at the Turing have the following goals

 * Embed open, inclusive and reproducible research practices
 * Ensure a shared understanding of goals, roadmap, processes